nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 * 8 KB/s bandwidth up and 8 KB/s down;
 * up to 5% packet loss;

 ## Basic Concepts

-In this section, you will find a few basic network concepts that the remainder of this document will repeatedly refer to presented in the form of short notes and/or citations accompanied by a link to the source material.
+In this section, the reader will find listed a few basic network concepts that the remainder of this document will repeatedly refer to.
+Citations are accompanied by a link to the source material.

 ### Datagram